nio-blocks/ssd1306/README.md

 Properties
 ----------
--   **file** (exp): Image file on disk.
+-   **file** (type:expression): Image file on disk.
 First checks absolute path, then relative to the nio project directory, then relative to the block code file.

 Dependencies
 ------------